 2. Fixed expenses do not change in total as volume changes.

 If Verve rents retail space for $2,500 per month, the rent remains at $2,500 whether the sales are at an all-time high or an all-time low.
 If Verve owns the space, the real estate taxes remain the same whether sales are high or low.
 Other examples of fixed expenses include such things as salaries, insurance, telephone book advertising, and most depreciation.

 If sales were to increase by a huge percentage, some fixed expenses might change.
 For example, if sales doubled it is likely to cause an increase in rent expense.

 3. A mixed expense is a combination of a variable and a fixed expense.

 Let's say Verve employs a sales person who is paid a base salary of $2,000 per month plus a 2% commission on all sales.
 The base salary is a fixed expense; the 2% commission is a variable expense.
 Taken together, the salesperson's compensation is considered a mixed expense.

-Some mixed expenses do not correlate with sales.
-Let's take the example of vehicle expenses.
-If a salesperson uses her car to make sales presentations to customers, expenses such as insurance, licenses, parking, and some depreciation are all fixed expenses—they stay the same within a reasonable range of miles driven, or regardless of the amount of sales.
-Some vehicle expenses, such as gasoline, oil changes, tires, and other maintenance will vary with the number of miles driven.
+Some mixed expenses (such as vehicle expenses) do not correlate with sales.
+If a salesperson uses her car to make sales presentations to customers, expenses such as insurance, licenses, parking, and some depreciation are all fixed expenses—the total amount will be the same within a reasonable range of miles driven regardless of the amount of sales.
+Some vehicle expenses, such as gasoline, oil changes, tires, and other maintenance will vary (in total) with the number of miles driven.
 But, will these expenses vary with sales?
 Maybe or maybe not.